Yolanda-HT/YoloCookBlob/Bread/Yudane_Soymilk_Challah.md

 - Bread flour: 40g or 1/3 cup

 ### 1.2 __Yeast mix__
-- Sugar: 12g or 1 tbsp (double if using unsweetened soy milk)
+- (Optional for sweeter bread) Sugar: 12g or 1 tbsp (double if using unsweetened soy milk)
 - Yeast: 7g or 2 1/2 tsp
 - Luke Warm Soy milk: 125g or 1/2 cup

 ### 1.3 __Bread__
-- Bread flour: 570g - 600g or 4 3/4 cups - 5 cups (adjust based on your flour's water absorbance)
+- Flour: 570g - 600g or 4 3/4 cups - 5 cups (adjust based on your flour's water absorbance)
 - Egg yolks: 5
 - Salt: 8g or 1/2 tbsp
 - Honey: 115g or 1/3 cup